Sunday, May 24, 2026

 What is the greatest thing about science?
 Most people including scientists are quite convinced about the answer to this question.
 The answer is that science is based on “evidence”.
 I was no exception to this conviction.

 It was until I read David Duetsch.
 He is a physicist and he is regarded as the father of quantum computers.
 But his work on philosophy of science is what I am talking about here.
 He says evidence is still important.
-But the greatest thing about the science are the theories.
+But the greatest thing about the science is the theory.
 In fact evidence itself is theory-laden.
-Duetsch calls them explanations.
+Duetsch calls theories "explanations".
 The word expalanation is of course familiar to us.
 He gives a definition to it and he says the greatest thing about science is “good explanations”.

 Now what is a good explanation.
 A good explanation is “falsifiable” and “hard to vary”.
 At the outset, it did sound like some obsure philosophical idea.
 Then, as I understand it more, I realize how powerful it is and it is in fact “the thing” that can ensure almost everything good about the human future.
 What is that?
 How is good explanation different from bad one?